-The school will keep copies of child protection information until the student's date of birth plus 25 years.
+The school will keep copies of child protection information for 75 years as per the School's Data Protection policy

-The historic Child Protection Register is kept securely in the Second Master's study.
+The historic Child Protection Register is kept securely in the DSL's study.
 Access to this record is strictly limited to the Headmaster, the DSL (or in his absence the Deputy DSL) and the DSL Governor.

-Staff will be given as much information as necessary in order for them to help the pupil concerned.
-In general.
-This will mean that, where a pupil is on the Child Protection Register, or where there are concerns about a pupil, the Sector Head, Head of Year, the Tutor/Form Teacher, School Nurse and any member of staff specifically chosen by the pupil to provide support will be kept informed on a need-to-know basis.
+Staff will always be given as much information as necessary in order for them to help the pupil concerned.
+In general, this will mean that, where a pupil is on the Child Protection Register, or where there are concerns about a pupil, the Sector Head, Head of Year, the Tutor/Form Teacher, School Nurse and any member of staff specifically chosen by the pupil to provide support will be kept informed on a need-to-know basis.
 It may be appropriate in some cases to inform other staff that a pupil requires support and understanding, without necessarily sharing more details.
 Whenever information is given, care will be taken to indicate its sensitivity and that confidentiality is required.
+See Section 1.3 Information Sharing for more detail.